 “You committed to a 50/50 gender parity in 2020.
 Where is the challenge to commit to racial hiring?”
 Jordan said.
 “Black content led by Black executives and Black consultants?
 Are you policing our storytelling as well?
 Let us bring our darkness to the light.”

 How Hollywood Portrays Police

 Hollywood has had a history of working with cops in all capacities.
 Many cop shows have relied on police cooperation to make sure their portrayal is authentic.
 Hollywood has a keen fascination with cop shows.
 I bet if you scroll through your TV directory you will pass at least two cop shows.
-The civil rights group “Color of Change” began a campaign in 2013 urging Fox not to renew the show Cops.
+According to The NY Times, The civil rights group “Color of Change” began a campaign in 2013 urging Fox not to renew the show Cops.
 They called on advertisers to withdraw support.
 Color of Change felt that the show glorifies police but will never show the deep level of police violence that we see in real-time.

 Law and Order SVU showrunner, Warren Leight recently gave a statement stating, “NBC drama will tackle what’s happening now but also look at how it’s showcasing law enforcement.”